phalcon/blog/_posts/2012-06-07-sample-application-php-alternative-site.md

 **Complex Routing**
 Helping to improve the website [SEO](http://en.wikipedia.org/wiki/Search_engine_optimization), we added some routes like https://php.phalconphp.com/news/2012/05/php-543-and-php-5313-released, this kind of URLs are now possible thanks to the new routing system present in most frameworks.

 If you've been thinking about creating a blog, or news site with Phalcon, it is possible that this application will help you so much.
-The code is available on [github](https://github.com/phalcon/php-site), feel free to use it in your own projects and improve it (if you have some extra time).

 Enjoy!